palmerusaf/blog/01-Style-Select-Tag/index.md

 ![mask meme](./mask-meme.jpg)

 A mask, also known as a wrapper, is a stylable non-semantic element that goes over your select tag.
+The idea is you style the div however you want and then you sneak your select tag inside it like a ninja.

 ### Code